Third Party Car Insurance

 Halifax Car Insurance is underwritten by a panel of insurers and is arranged and administered by BISL Limited.
 When getting a quote online you’ll be taken to BISL Limited’s online site with a new privacy and cookie policy.

-Third Party Car Insurance is the minimum level of cover you can take out to enable you to drive on public roads.
+Third Party car insurance is the minimum level of cover you can take out to allow you to drive on public roads.
 It meets the legal requirements and provides cover to third parties in the event of an accident or incident.
 However, it doesn’t cover any damage to your car or property.

 What am I protected against? |